 Cleanup removes hazards to public health.

-Methamphetamine is an illegal drug, often referred to as meth.
+Methamphetamine (meth) is an illegal drug.

-- Homes and outbuildings.
+- Homes and garages.

 - Clothes, furniture and toys.